eidng8/go-db/README.md

 ##### DB_USER

 REQUIRED and cannot be empty.
-Determines the user name to connect to database.
+Determines the username to connect to database.

 ##### DB_PASSWORD